silentknight2/silentknight2/README.md

 - 👋 Hi, I’m @silentknight2
-- 👀 I’m interested in C
+- 👀 I’m interested in C/C++, linux-device-driver, linux-kernel, embedded linux and OS
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning OS and linux-device-driver
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on embedded linux
-- 📫 How to reach me ...
+- 📫 How to reach me : gongbingscu@gail.com

 <!---
 silentknight2/silentknight2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.